-Corporate/LLC Record Maintenance
+Record Maintenance Requirements

 A corporation operates as a liability shield for the owners (shareholders) because a corporation is considered its own “person” in the law.
 A corporation is considered its own legal entity capable of entering into contracts, incurring liabilities and making profits (so we hope).
 The shareholders are only at risk for the capital they put into the corporation in exchange for their stock – if they do things right.

 A corporation only protects the owners (shareholders) from the liabilities of a business if the shareholders observe the formalities of doing business as a corporation.
 Merely incorporating a business is not enough to provide protection; the business must operate like a corporation to be treated like one.
 Since a corporation is considered separate, and distinct from its shareholders, a corporation must “act” separate and distinct from its shareholders.
 This is true whether the corporation is IBM or Joe Smith Incorporated.